In the trading world.

 as the case may be, would run out of energy to further their sudden movement.

-At this time, the price experience a temporary pause (without a range) and then heads in a new direction.
+At this time, the price experiences a temporary pause (without a range) and then heads in a new direction.

 There are two types of reversals, which are;